How Do I Apply?

 Graduate Application for the McAnulty Graduate School of Liberal Arts

 Submit an online application for your graduate degree program.

 Each transcript must indicate what degree you received and when it was conferred.
-If you are in the process of completing a degree, you may submit an up-to-date transcript with your application, followed by a final, official transcript upon enrollment as a Duquesne University graduate student.
-Although not required, you should also submit transcripts for any additional undergraduate or graduate coursework.
+If you are in the process of completing a degree, you may submit an up-to-date transcript, followed by a final, official degree transcript upon enrollment as a Duquesne University graduate student.

 The Graduate School requires three letters of recommendation from people who can comment authoritatively on your academic achievements and/or work or internship experience related to your program.
 Visit your program's website for specific instructions related to letters of recommendation.
 Make sure to give your recommenders enough time to complete the letters prior to your application deadline.